Checksims/checksims/README.md

 Checksims
 =========

-Checksims provides software similarity detection designed to detect academic dishonesty in undegraduate-level programming courses.
+Checksims is a modular, cross-platform framework for software similarity detection designed to be used for academic dishonesty detection in undergraduate level software development classes.

 Building the Code